 5. Take preventative steps

-Having good reporting processes in place is key – but the goal is to prevent fraud from happening in the first place.
+Having a clear reporting process is key – but the goal is to prevent fraud from happening in the first place.
+For this, employees need to understand the different types of business fraud and how to spot it.

 Here are some of the ways a proactive approach to training can help: